Never used to train AI

 Use Family Vaults — invite-only spaces for cousins, aunts, and siblings.
 One vault per family branch keeps scope manageable and relatives can contribute missing prints without a social account.

-This page is part of a 4–6 week validation sprint.
-If you try Nostalgia and there's an archive job it doesn't help with, tell us — that feedback is how we rank what ships next.
+If you try Nostalgia and there's an archive job it doesn't yet help with, tell us directly — that feedback is how we rank what ships next.

 Yes.
-Nostalgia handles the restoration, captioning, organization, and private family sharing side of the job while your formal tree stays in Ancestry, MyHeritage, or FamilySearch.
-Deeper tree integrations like GEDCOM import are a validation hypothesis, not a current feature.
+Nostalgia handles the restoration, captioning, organization, and private family sharing side of the job while your formal tree stays in FamilyEcho, Ancestry, MyHeritage, RootsMagic, Family Tree Maker, Gramps, or FamilySearch.
+Signed-in web users can import GEDCOM, GEDZIP, or FamilyEcho FamilyScript read-only; Nostalgia uses it to organize photos and vaults, not to become a tree editor.

 That is the single biggest risk with general-purpose AI enhancers, and it is why Nostalgia starts with a restore-first pipeline that repairs damage before any interpretive step.
 For ancestor portraits, Photo Insight typically recommends restore first and face enhancement only if needed.
 A slightly soft portrait that still looks like your ancestor is always better than a crisp portrait of someone who isn't quite them.